 Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

-The country is slightly larger in size than the three countries of the UK, the Netherlands and Belgium combined or about as big as the state of Arizona/USA.
+Italy is slightly smaller in size than the three countries of the UK, the Netherlands and Belgium combined or about as big as the state of Arizona/ USA.

 Italy has more than 7,600 km/ 4,722 miles of coastline as the peninsula is located for a large part in the Mediterranean sea.

-In the North, the mountain range of the Alps separates Italy from the other European countries France, Switzerland, Austria and Slovenia.
+In the North, the mountain range of the Alps separates Italy from the European countries of France, Switzerland, Austria and Slovenia.

 The highest mountains of Italy can be found in the Alps.
 The Dolomites are a part of the Alps mountain range in Italy's north and many of the peaks are above 3,000 m/ 9,843 ft high!